US blames Iran for 'probable death' of ex-FBI agent | DW | 14.12.2020

 US President Donald Trump’s administration on Monday formally accused Iran for the presumed death of former FBI agent Bob Levinson, who went missing 13 years ago.

-Two Iranian intelligence officers were believed to be responsible for Levinson’s abduction over a decade ago.
+Two Iranian intelligence officers were believed to be responsible for Levinson’s suspected abduction.
 The US government has publicly identified them and imposed sanctions.

 "The abduction of Mr. Levinson in Iran is an outrageous example of the Iranian regime's willingness to commit unjust acts," Treasury Secretary Steven Mnuchin said in a statement.